fschrofner/glassdoor-android-patches/readme.md

 - init.d like startup script execution (idea based on [ryuinferno](https://github.com/Ryuinferno/Term-init))
 - startup script execution based on adb (more reliable)
 - superuser (using binary and apk of [superuser](https://github.com/phhusson/Superuser))
+- gtrace - a script that lets strace attach to Android applications
 - mitmproxy root certificate

 ####System Requirements